infinityworks/Policies/ISO-27001/physicalsecurity/readme.md

 * Intruder Alarm Equipment for designated fire doors
 * Access Control Systems including Identity Cards
-* CCTV surveillance and CCTV recording equipment
+* CCTV surveillance and CCTV recording equipment (for sensitive or higher risk areas, i.e. HR, Finance and Legal at Head Office)
 * Door furniture, locks and suiting

 Infinity Works reserves the rights to: